 Other Moot Court Competitions

-As a general rule, the Law School does not provide funding for outside moot competitions.
+As a general rule, the Law School does not provide funding for outside moot court competitions.
 There may, however, be special funds available from donors depending on the competition topic.
 If such funding is available, it is typically capped at $500 per team and may be used to cover registration costs.
+Funding is not available for competitions that require participants to miss any classes or exams.
 To learn whether funding is available, please contact the Dean of Students or the Associate Director of Student Affairs.

 Students seeking funding for an outside moot court competition must be sure to adhere to the University and Law School restrictions on reimbursements and costs.
 For information on reimbursement procedures, please refer to the Student Organization Handbook (http://www.law.uchicago.edu/students/organizations/handbook).